plohoj/worker-runner/README.md

 main();
 ```
 ## <a name="resolved-runner"></a> `ResolvedRunner`
-Runner that was resolved by `ClientRunnerResolver` has the same methods as the original Runner instance.
+Runner that was resolved by `RunnerResolverClient` has the same methods as the original Runner instance.
 All called methods will be executed asynchronously and the result of the calculation will be obtained using Promise.
 `ResolvedRunner` also has a set of methods:

 *   <a name="destroy"></a> **`destroy()`**
-    Destroying and remove Runner instance from resolved Runners list in `ClientRunnerResolver` and `HostRunnerResolver` instance.
+    Destroying and remove Runner instance from resolved Runners list in `RunnerResolverClient` and `RunnerResolverHost` instance.

 *   <a name="disconnect"></a> **`disconnect()`**
     Unsubscribe from runner, if the control object was the last, then runner will be automatically destroyed.